NordicEC/EC4py/README.md

 The intention
 ---------------
-This is a package to treat electrochemical data in order to extract key values such as ECSA and Tafel slopes.
-Specifically, its aim is to make the data analysis as quick and easy as possible.
+This is a package to be used to treat electrochemical data in order to extract key values such as ECSA and Tafel slopes.
+Specifically, its aim is to make the data analysis as quick, transparemt and easy as possible.

 #  EC4py Docs
 The documentation can be found here:
     [https://nordicec.github.io/EC4py](https://nordicec.github.io/EC4py/)

 # Using EC4py

 Get the stable version of EC4py from the Python package index with